CalabreseLab/seekr/CONTRIBUTING.md

 1. Bump the version in `__version__.py`
 2. Build the package: `python setup.py sdist bdist_wheel`
-3. Upload to pypi: `twine upload dist/*`
-4. ...
+3. ...
 Pass the username and password...
 Right now this is tide to my private account.
 If someone makes it this far, email me at jessime.kirk@gmail.com and we'll figure out what we need to do. :)
+4. Upload to pypi: `twine upload -u $PYPI_USER -p $PYPI_PASS dist/*`